dmeim/ilovemypretty.com/public/feelings/regretful/message.md

-We can't rewrite history, but every regret can be transformed into wisdom if we let it teach us instead of torment us.
-The past is behind you, and the future is wide open.
+Satan wants us to focus on the past so we can forget our future with the Lord.
+We can't rewrite history, but we can turn regret into a teacher; being transformed and gaining wisdom if we let Him teach us.